 Check out this activist from the Ventura Chapter who kayaked to their local sampling site:

 An extra bonus, both of these chapter labs use reusable glassware that is sterilized in between sampling rounds, drastically reducing the plastic footprint in their labs.
 Collectively, these labs will prevent thousands of plastic sampling materials from being used in just one year.
-If you live in these areas, please check out the water quality data generated by these labs here: Los Angeles, Ventura County.

-This Thanksgiving, we are extra grateful for our volunteers who even during these uncertain times, are dedicated to our ocean, waves, and beaches, more than ever before.
+This Thanksgiving, we are incredibly grateful for our volunteers who even during these uncertain times, are dedicated to our ocean, waves, and beaches, more than ever before.
 If you appreciate the work that the Surfrider Foundation does to protect Clean Water, please consider supporting by becoming a member or making a donation.